Important Intangible Cultural Property No.38 " Royal Cuisine of Joseon Dynasty "

 “Anyone should be able to receive the cordial reception which kings enjoyed in front of royal food in the past.”
 This is Jihwaja’s intention.

-Jihwaja is willing to continue the sincerity contained in the royal cuisine that was made and raised with all heart for the king, the only one person, by the cooks who had the best skill with the best food materials raised from each country in the Chosun Dynasty.
+Jihwaja is willing to continue the sincerity contained in the royal cuisine that was made and raised with all heart for the king, the only one person, by the cooks who had the best skill with the best food materials raised from each country in the Joseon Dynasty.

-You are invited to the royal cuisine restaurant, the Jihwaja, where you can experience the food culture of Hwang Hye-sung’s family who has been maintaining and spreading Korean traditional food culture world-wide, and meet the dignity and sincerity of the Joseon Dynasty of 600 years’ tradition.
+You are invited to the royal cuisine restaurant, the Jihwaja, where you can experience the food culture of Hwang Hye-seong’s family who has been maintaining and spreading Korean traditional food culture world-wide, and meet the dignity and sincerity of the Joseon Dynasty of 600 years’ tradition.